-The family of a Fayetteville-Manlius school bus driver won $7.7 million last week in their asbestos trial against a bus manufacturer, making it one the the largest asbestos verdicts ever, Syracuse Media reports.
+The family of a Fayetteville-Manlius school bus driver won $7.7 million in an asbestos trial against a bus manufacturer, making it one the largest asbestos verdicts ever, Syracuse Media reports.

 Nash’s family filed an asbestos lawsuit against Navistar, a manufacturing company that supplied the asbestos-filled parts to the F-M buses that Nash used to drive.
 Since the beginning of his career in 1954, Nash was exposed regularly to asbestos.

 During the three-week trial, the family attorney argued that Navistar, formerly known as International Harvester, was well-aware of the fact that asbestos exposure could lead to life-threatening diseases such as malignant mesothelioma and asbestosis, yet failed to protect and warn bus drivers.

 Nash’s family members testified during the trial as well, reliving how difficult it was to watch a loved one go through such a devastating disease.